The Anatomy of a Drupal Dashboard

 Edit Shortcuts- Notice the tabs on the lighter grey bar?
 The items below the home icon and “Dashboard”?
 The Edit Shortcuts tab is where you go to change which tabs you would like to display there.
 As a default, it is suggested that you at least have “New Content” and “Find Content” displayed there, as those are commonly used.

 This should give you a good basic overview of how the Drupal dashboard is laid out and where you can find the things that you need to perform simple tasks.
 In subsequent articles we will delve further into each area.
 In the meantime, we invite your questions and welcome you to subscribe to our RSS feed and visit our YouTube channel.

 Candice Downing is a contributing writer and full time geek at Drupal Geeks.
-Located in Chicago, Illinois, Drupal Geeks is a full service development firm with expertise in Drupal development, design, and support.
+Located in Chicago, Illinois, Drupal Geeks is a full service drupal website development firm with expertise in Drupal development, design, and support.
 The geeks are available to assist clients throughout the North America, UK and Japan.